 A CCX supervisor without having any team or workspace (assigned to him) cannot log on to the EF tool.
 Administrators must assign some workspaces to CCX supervisors who are the real users of the EF tool.

-Currently, contact center agents do not have access to Supervisor Tools and cannot log on to the tool with Finesse credentials.
+Currently, contact centre agents do not have access to Supervisor Tools and cannot log on to the tool with Finesse credentials.

 The application provides the following default user roles to be chosen from while getting started: